oceanprotocol/ocean.py/READMEs/publish-eth.md

 # Quickstart: Publish API of Historical ETH Price

-This quickstart describes a flow to publish Binance API of historical ETH price as a free Ocean data asset.
+This quickstart describes a flow to publish Binance API of historical ETH price, to make it available as free data asset on Ocean, and to consume it.

 Here are the steps:

 1. Setup
-2. Alice publishes the data asset
+2. Alice publishes the API asset
-3. Alice creates the dispenser
+3. Alice makes the API asset available for free, via a dispenser
+4. Bob consumes the API sset

 Let's go through each step.